Şahin Bey: Local leader of the revolution

 1919 was an important year for the Turkish revolution against the invading Allies.
 Mustafa Kemal was starting a revolt in Anatolia, and the French were invading Şahin Bey's homeland. Şahin Bey decided to join the spirit of the revolution and became the leader of the local revolutionaries.

 He was hoping to defeat the French Army, as his comrades had done at the Battle of Marash.
 For this purpose, he attacked Charles Joseph Edouard Andréa's forces, a spearhead group of the actual army, that left Kilis to Aintab in the morning of 26 March 1920.
 The combat started with the advance of the Turkish side, but turned into a defeat when the main French force arrived onto the battlefield. Şahin Bey nevertheless fought against the advancing Andréa's troops and managed to stop them on Elmalı bridge.
-On 28 March, he and his men were killed, allowing Andrea's forces could enter to the city of Aintab.
+On 28 March, he and his men were killed, allowing Henri Gouraud and Andrea's forces could enter to the city of Aintab.